conjure-cp/conjure/docs/essence.rst

 Set attributes are all related to cardinality: "size", "minSize", and "maxSize".

-To explicitly specify a set, use a list of values enclosed in braces.
+To explicitly specify a set, use a list of values inside curly brackets.
 Values only appear once in the set; if repeated values are specified then they are ignored.

 .. code-block:: essence